-Complicated and advanced adults may believe that they are destined for high marks when the barometers for compassion and empathy gauges them, but we all know that some compassion and empathy is forced.
+Complicated and advanced adults might believe that they are destined for high marks when gauged on the compassion and empathy barometers, but we should deduct points for those times when we force compassion and empathy.
 It’s not a bad thing to be compassionate and empathetic, of course, but is it who we really are?
 For answers to those questions, some psychologists say, we can look to the person we were between the ages of four and six for answers.

 When we’re reintroduced to the four-year-old world, after a long absence, we learn some unkind truths that were probably true when we were four-years-old, no matter how often we try to deny it.
 We learn that no matter how much we force it, a four-year-old has little-to-no compassion or empathy for those around them.

 A four-year-old does not take the time to understand people that are weird, strange, and different.
 They have no patience for the slower, or the disadvantaged, and no matter how much the adults attempt to force it, they will never recognize how privileged they are to be happy, healthy humans.
 They make no effort to be cordial, and they don’t care if anyone around them is happy either.
-They make no effort to share, or to be nice in anyway, and they don’t even care if they’re around other four-year-olds, unless those people happen to be fun.
+When left to their own devices, they will not share or be nice to another that has not earned niceties, and they don’t even care if they’re around other four-year-olds, unless they happen to be fun.

 Being a four-year-old is a cut throat business in the four-year-old world.
 If a four-year-old brings something to the table, say in the way of being fun, funny, or in other ways entertaining, they’re in.
 All four-year-olds have had four years to model themselves in the ways others have trained them in being a human, and it’s an equal playing ground in that regard.
 Some, mostly brothers and sisters, have taught them how to interact with their peers better than others, and this provides them an unfair advantage to the upper echelon of those four-year-olds that will judge other four-year-olds, but the reader should note that level playing fields, and unfair advantages, do not play a role in the four-year-old world.
 Fail in any way, and you’re out.
 No questions asked.
 No helpful advice from other four-year-olds.
 You’re out.

 Psychologists state that our personalities are fully formed by age six.
 Many find such a notion difficult to believe but compelling at the same time.
-Psychologists say that if you were to meet someone that you knew at six-years-old, and you remembered their personality, you would not see a remarkable difference in them at age forty-six.
+Psychologists say that if we were to meet someone that we knew at six-years-old, and we remembered their personality, we would not see a remarkable difference in them at age forty-six.